Deltona, Florida: Government and infrastructure

 Deltona operates under a commission–manager form of government, consisting of seven elected officials, and an appointed city manager.
 Residents elect, through non-partisan elections, a mayor who represents the city at-large and six commission members who each represent a specific district of the community.
 Elected officials serve four-year terms, with a limit of two successive four-year terms.
 The mayor serves as the presiding officer at official meetings and as the ceremonial head of the city.
 A vice mayor is elected annually by the city commission from among the commission members.
-The current mayor is Santiago Avila Jr, who was elected into office in November 2022.
+The current mayor is Santiago Avila, who was elected into office in November 2022.

 No invocation is normally recited at the start of City Commission meetings.
 However, in June, 2017, the national group Americans United for Separation of Church and State, acting on behalf of a Deltona resident, contacted the city's attorneys to advise them that the reading of passages from the Bible by City Commissioner Christopher Alcantara allegedly violates the Establishment Clause of the First Amendment of the United States Constitution.
 The city responded that “engaging in the recitation of Biblical verse during a public meeting is not in and of itself enough for an Establishment Clause violation.”

 Citywide public bus transportation and paratransit service is provided by Votran, a public transit service governed by the County of Volusia.
 SunRail provides commuter rail service to the Orlando area in the neighboring city of DeBary via Votran feeder bus service to the DeBary station, and a 275-space park and ride.
 The closest major passenger airport to Deltona is Orlando International Airport, located approximately 33 mi south.
 Additional commercial airline service is provided at Orlando Sanford International Airport, approximately 9 mi south, and Daytona Beach International Airport, approximately 22 mi northeast.
 Deltona's only limited-access highway is Interstate 4, and traverses through the city's western boundary.
 Other major highways include Florida State Road 472, which terminates near the city limit in northwestern Deltona at Howland Boulevard, and Florida State Road 415, which traverses through the city's southeastern boundary.

 The city's water supply and wastewater management is overseen by Deltona Water, a division of the City of Deltona's Public Works Department, with some areas managed by the Volusia County Water Resources and Utilities division.
 Its main water supply comes from the Floridan aquifer system, one of the most productive aquifers in the world.
 Commercial solid waste (trash and garbage collection), and yard waste services are offered through Waste Pro.
 Natural gas is provided by Florida Public Utilities.
 Electric power service is provided by Florida Power & Light and Duke Energy.
 Wired telephone service is provided by AT&T and CenturyLink.
 Cable television is provided by Spectrum.